 Full-time placement in an AMTA-approved internship site for six months (minimum 1,020 hours toward the AMTA required total of 1,200 hours).
 Application for internship must be made nine months in advance.
-(Prereq.: Completion of all graduation requirements)
+All other requirements for graduation must be completed prior to the internship.